miso-lims/runscanner/README.md

 - PACBIO/default requires `address` to be set to the URL of the PacBio machine.
 - ILLUMINA/default optionally allows `checkOutput`.
 If true, the scanner will try to look for BCL files to verify a run is complete if no logs are present.
   If false, it will assume the run is complete if ambiguous.
 The default is true.
 This can be very slow on certain network file systems.
+- OXFORDNANOPORE processors require "name" to be set to either "minion" or "promethion" based on model.
+Additionally, a unique "name" for the sequencer must be specified in the "parameters".

 <a id="building" />